tectonia/tectonia/README.md

 ### Hi there 👋

-🔭 I’m currently working at Microsoft, focusing on enabling developer productivity with DevOps and CI/CD tooling.
+🔭 I’m currently working at Microsoft.

 🧠 My background is in Neurosciece!

-🌱 I’m currently learning MLOps, Azure AI and ML.

 👯 I’m looking to collaborate on neural data science projects!
 Hit me up on LinkedIn if interested.